thejackshelton/ui-compiler-idea/README.md

 The plugin transform runs on each `.tsx` or `.jsx` file.
 It:

 1. Parses the file with oxc-parser.
-2. Detects QDS namespace imports and maps them to manifests.
+2. Detects QDS namespace imports.
-3. Walks the AST to find state property references.
+3. Walks the AST to find `get`-prefixed property references (state getters).
 4. Tracks aliases (variable assignments to state properties).
 5. Finds JSX expression containers containing state references.
 6. Generates replacement `component$()` declarations.